-Furnish and install fan coil (FC or FCU) with type, size, and capacity as indicated on plans.
+Furnish and install blower coil, (BC) or fan coil (FC or FCU) with type, size, and capacity as indicated on plans.
 Protect coil from construction dust and debris before project closeout with temporary disposable filters at unit and at return grille.

-FC's shall be completely factory assembled including water coil, condensate drain pan, fan motor, filters and controls in an insulated casing in a vertical configuration.
+BC's and FC's shall be completely factory assembled including water coil, condensate drain pan, fan motor, filters and controls in an insulated casing in a vertical configuration.
 Units shall be rated and tested in accordance with ARI standard 210.
 Units shall be UL listed and labeled in accordance with UL 1995 for indoor blower coil units.